-Internet problems can cause a lot of trouble, and one problem that the default gateway is not available users reported is default gateway is not available.
+Internet problems can cause a lot of trouble, and one problem that the default gateway is not available users reported is that the default gateway is not available.
 Your default gateway may be unavailable due to incorrect IP settings.
 In rare cases, this may even be due to ISP configuration settings.

 What is the Default Gateway?